• facebook

 • Modern Exchange Versions – Exchange 2007, Exchange 2010, Exchange 2013, Exchange 2016 & Exchange 2019

-Exchange 2007 marked the inception of modern Exchange versions.
-While Exchange 2007 does exhibit certain distinctions compared to Exchange 2013, Exchange 2016, and Exchange Server 2019, collectively, they all fall within the realm of contemporary Exchange solutions.
+Exchange 2007 marks the commencement of modern Exchange versions.
+Though Exchange 2007 has some differences from Exchange 2013, Exchange 2016, and Exchange Server 2019 all of them together are included in the range of modern Exchange.

 Let us have a look at the features that make them modern